 AndBeyond Ngorongoro Crater Lodge

-Perched at the ‘top of the world’ on the brim of the crater, the Ngorongoro Crater Lodge offers visitors unsurpassed views across the game-rich crater.
-This award-winning lodge prides itself on its warm African hospitality and is divided into three camps (each with their own dining and sitting areas complete with a personalized butler service) comprising of 30 stilted and handcrafted banana thatch suites.
-Each suite is filled with elegant antiques with no luxury being spared, ensuite bathrooms with exquisite chandelier-lit bathtubs and enormous showers – the perfect romantic Tanzanian experience.
+From its magical perch at the ‘top of the world’ on the very edge of the crater brim, the Ngorongoro Crater Lodge provides magnificent views out across the crater, teeming with life.
+This award-winning lodge prides itself on its warm African hospitality and is divided into three camps, each with their own dining and lounge areas, replete with your very own butler.
+Comprising 30 handcrafted banana-thatch, stilted suites, they are luxuriously appointed and filled with elegant antiques.
+The en-suite bathrooms sparkle with opulent chandeliers above deep bathtubs and exceptionally spacious showers.
+Gorgeously romantic!

-But it’s the sweeping floor-to-ceiling crater views and the breathtaking location of this game lodge that really steal the show, with ever-changing vistas as mists churn in the huge caldera below.
+But it’s the sweeping floor-to-ceiling views that really steal the show, like an ever-changing painting as the sun journeys across the skies, a veil of mist swirling in the huge caldera below.

 Ngorongoro Crater Tours And Activities

 Inside the Ngorongoro Crater itself, activities are limited to game drives in order to not disrupt the natural rhythm of the wildlife.
 Moving outwards towards the wider areas of Ngorongoro National Park, the exciting list of activities makes it hard to choose from!